 | Party Names || (Unreported,||Court,||Judge(s),||Date of judgment)||Pinpoint

-See Australian Guide to Legal Citation, 3rd edition (AGLC 3) for more information.
+Go to the Australian Guide to Legal Citation, 4th edition (AGLC 4) for more information.

 Reported cases are those judgments published in law reports.
 Cases which deal with significant points of law or establish precedents are generally included in law reports.
-Various reports series are published in databases Lexis Advance Pacific, Westlaw AU and CCH.
+Various reports series are published in databases Lexis Advance, Westlaw AU and CCH.

 In each Australian jurisdiction there is one series of law reports designated as authorised.
-If a decision appears in an authorised report series, this is the version that must be cited in student essays and scholarly publications - see Rule 2.3.1 in AGLC3.
+If a decision appears in an authorised report series, this is the version that must be cited in student essays and scholarly publications - see Rule 2.2.2 in AGLC 4.

 In all Australian courts, there is a convention that the authorised report of a judgment be cited and handed up in court in preference to other versions.
 In a number of jurisdictions, this convention has been formalised by Practice Direction.